AI-powered resource discovery. Free. For everyone who serves.

 community programs and services in Ontario alone — buried in systems that don’t understand context.

-Frontline worker using Lemy on a mobile device
+Frontline community worker using Lemy

 Lemy